 ‘Just paid shipping’, got a sweet deal for under NZD$20, or the cup is a higher price, $39.99 / $59.99 but is always 50% off?
 Think workers rights, material traceability, product safety, design and materials and infringement on intellectual property and harmful environmental practices.

-Often material 'fillers' are involved meaning it's not medical grade silicone alone (or even not medical grade silicone at all, even if it claims to be).
-When we were validating Wā Collective we experimented with many different manufacturers and cups and were shocked.
+Sometimes, material 'fillers' are involved meaning it's not medical grade silicone alone (or even not medical grade silicone at all, even if it claims to be).
+When we were validating Wā Collective we investigated many different manufacturers and cups and in all honesty were shocked.

 Ask yourself, how is your cup that cheap when others aren’t?
 As above, many cups made in China claim to be FDA registered but actually aren't and have virtually untraceable production lines through multiple parties.
 You literally don't know where it came from, what's in it and what isn't in it.
 You sure you want to be putting that in your honey box?

 At what sacrifice has this cheap price come?
 What’s in your cup, who's agenda are you covertly supporting and where's your money actually going?

 Also, cheap cups (watch out though, some companies still on sell these for $20 - $60) are often shoddy design aka- no design at all and either rip off other brands, or, don't work properly or even physically hurt simply because no market research went into the design and it’s just pumped out of the factory at the cheapest mass price to get a bit of $buck$.
 Do they really care about your health?

 Often onsellers, so people that have set up a lovely little business importing cups, will either be unaware or naïve to the above and will be selling these potentially dangerous, cheap rip offs for $20 to even $60.
 Sadly, price isn't always an indicator of quality.